my life 4 jesus.co.za

 “Why did you break up with Gwen in the first place?
 You know your parents wanted you to marry her.
 I would not have taken you back if I knew then what I know now.”

-Even more horrendously, the ‘good’ mother of Peter never once attempted to defend her son, but instead, defended and revered her demonical husband! – (Read what God says about such twisted priorities in Lev.
+Even more horrendously, the ‘good’ mother of Peter never once attempted to defend her son, but instead, defended and revered her demonical husband! – (Lev.
 5:1; Prov.
 17:15; Rom.
 1:32!)

 Mary shuddered at the thought of the armies of dark forces, which Gwen and her family were calling up against her and Peter during their séances.
 Additionally, from the smothering, deceitful embrace of Peter’s mother and the schemes and assaults of her rotten, homicidal husband, must have ascended masses of demons to demolish her and Peter’s life together.
 But praise God, for Jesus had a better plan for her and Peter all along.